Lectures on singular stochastic PDEs: Introduction

 \section{Introduction}

-The aim of these lectures is to explain how to apply controlled path ideas~{\cite{Gubinelli2004}} to solve simple problems in singular PDEs.
+The aim of these lectures is to explain how to apply controlled path ideas~{\cite{Gubinelli2004}} to solve basic problems in singular stochastic parabolic equations.
 The hope is that the insight gained by doing so can inspire new applications or the construction of other more powerful tools to analyze a wider class of problems.

 \